How UST's talent plan helped employees during the pandemic

 The business needs to know how its talent is feeling and whether they feel safe.
 And ahead of the return to work, the business had consulted over the summer with employees through communication and surveys, outlining proposed measures and welcoming feedback.
 Many remain content and engaged with working from remote locations and understanding of the practical difficulties of moving too far, too fast.

 The company remains fully prepared to reopen its offices but is in no rush to do so.
 The UK offices have been made ‘COVID- secure’ as per Government guidelines, with safety measures and phased return approach being transparently consulted with USsociates.
-As per the phased return to work plan, when the company decides to reopen offices, the business is expecting to get 10 to 15% of workers back for the first four weeks and then review before making further proposed increases in 3 phases over a 3 or 4 month period.
+As per the phased return to work plan, when the company decides to reopen offices, the business is expecting to get 10 to 15% of workers back for the first four weeks and then review before making further proposed increases in three phases over a three or four month period.
 What seems most likely is that even when it is completely safe for everyone to return to work, attendance will remain staggered in some form.
 The ongoing reliance on virtual working during parts of the working week seems set to stay.